 Whether your post-sales organization is comprised of account managers, customer success managers, implementation specialists, onboarding consultants, or some combination of those, the long-term success of your customer relationships depends a great deal on who owns those relationships, and how that ownership is assigned throughout the customer lifecycle.

 Customer account ownership matters

 Who owns which customer accounts is closely connected to customer experience and ultimately, retention.
 How do you decide who owns which accounts in your customer success org?
 How do you keep your success rep books balanced?
 How do you assign new customers to your team?

 But manual assignment processes are inconsistent and there’s a lot of room for error.
-Even seemingly simple judgement calls on which AMs and CSMs get which accounts will lead to varying results and book inequality over time.
-Even if you follow a clear round robin assignment pattern, your reps may perceive the assignments as unfair.
+Even seemingly simple judgment calls on which AMs and CSMs get which accounts will lead to varying results and book inequality over time.
+Even if you follow a clear round-robin assignment pattern, your reps may perceive the assignments as unfair.
 And manual processes don’t scale.
 What happens when you have twice as many customers next year?

 Managing customer books